Simplifying Dependent Reductions in the Polyhedral Model: Example

+Dependences in \Cref{fig:s1dep} are preserved from \Cref{fig:s1} for all the non-eliminated instances. \Cref{fig:s1dep} introduces the following new dependences: \begin{itemize}[leftmargin=*] \item {\bf Reuse.} Each instance in the middle polyhedron (except the leftmost instance) now depends on the instance to its left, along the reuse vector.
+These dependences are those from reusing. \item {\bf Increment.} Each instance in the middle polyhedron now depends on the corresponding instance in the top polyhedron in the same column.
+These dependences are those from incrementalizing. \end{itemize}

+\paragraph{Incorrect Optimization} { } The two diagrams in \Cref{fig:incorrectoptdiagram} illustrate an incorrect application of ST using \citet{sr}, which ignores the dependences due to dependent reduction.
+In this case, instead of using the correct reuse vector $[1, 0]^\transpose$, this application of ST uses the vector $[-1, 0]^\transpose$.
+This vector maps iteration instances $[i, j]$ to instances $[i-1, j]$.

-\Cref{fig:correctoptdiagram} presents two diagrams, corresponding to the two steps to correctly applying ST in \cite{sr}, respectively. \Cref{fig:s1} illustrates the first step of the algorithm, where the algorithm chooses a reuse vector and shifts the reduction statement's iteration domain along the vector.
-That is, \Cref{fig:s1} illustrates the shift along the reuse vector, $[1, 0]^T$, which maps iteration instances $[i, j]$ to instances $[i+1, j]$.
-As shown in this figure, this corresponds to the mapping of top polyhedron, colored in red, to its shifted counterpart, colored in green.
-Each solid blue arrow represents the mapping from an instance in the red polyhedron to its counterpart in the green polyhedron.
-The green polygons outlined in red circles are again the points in the intersection of the two polyhedrons, which, same as the previous example of incorrect ST application, will be eliminated by ST.
+\Cref{fig:sminus1} presents the intermediate step of ST. Same as in the correct optimization's case, in this step, the algorithm chooses the a reuse vector and shifts the reduction's domain along the vector. \Cref{fig:sminus1} illustrates the shift along the incorrect reuse vector, $[-1, 0]^\transpose$, which maps iteration instances $[i,j]$ (round dots in the crosshatched polyhedron) to instances $[i-1, j]$ (triangles in the dot-shaded polyhedron).
+Each solid arrow again represents the maping between the corresponding instances before and after the shift.
+The triangles outlined in round dots again are the instances corresponding to redundant computations to be eliminated by ST.

-\Cref{fig:s1dep} corresponds to the resulting polyhedron and dependence structure after ST eliminates redundant computations, by applying the correct ST with reuse vector $[1, 0]^T$ to \Cref{eq:ms-scan} (\refeqscanopt).
-Each instance in the intersection of the two polyhedrons has been eliminated, along with its induced dependencies.
-The middle polyhedron also has new dependence edges: an edge has been added between reduction instances along the direction of the reuse vector.
-This polyhedron denotes the iteration domain of \Cref{line:ms-scan-opt-update} in \Cref{lst:ms-scan-opt}.
-Each new dependence edge therefore reflects that each \textsf{B[i]} is computed from \textsf{B[i - 1]}.
+\Cref{fig:sminus1dep} presents the result of ST, where ST has, again, eliminated the redundant computations.
+The top polyhedron now has the round dots at the rightmost column and the triangles along the hypotenuse of the shifted domain.
+Note that the hypotenuse is restricted to the domain of projected domain of the reduction and does not include the point $[i, j] = [-1, 0]$.

+To map the \Cref{fig:sminus1dep} to \Cref{eq:scan-opt-rev}: the point $f$ and the round dot column in the top polyhedron in \Cref{fig:sminus1dep} correspond to the reduction that initializes $B[N-1]$ in \Cref{eq:scan-opt-rev-init}.
+All points in the middle polyhedron except $d$ then correspond to \Cref{eq:scan-opt-rev-update}, i.e., each $B[i]$ is computed by subtracting the successor point $B[i+1]$ by $A[i]$.

+However, as mentioned in \Cref{sec:introduction}, \Cref{fig:sminus1dep}'s dependences form cycles (e.g., points $c, d, e, f$ form a cycle).
+Therefore, the transformed program does not have a valid schedule, and consequently the ST application along the reuse vector with mapping $[i, j] \rightarrow [i-1, j]$ is an incorrect optimization.